Lab 5: Experimental Methodology and Scientific Reporting

 Execute this command and answer the following questions.

-a) What's the observed variance in the execution time ?
+a) What's the observed variability in the execution time ?

 b) What's the mean instructions / cycle ?